Estimated learning time: 140 hours

 - understand the scope of the PR function, including crisis & reputation management, internal communications and event management

-The course materials will be sent to you on USB stick and consists of six units with self-assessed tasks that help learners prepare for the PR and communications for journalists exam.
+The course materials will be accessed via our e-learning platform and consists of six units with self-assessed tasks that help learners prepare for the PR and communications for journalists exam.